joe-watkins/top-people-to-follow-in-web-accessibility/README.md

-## Top people to follow in Web Accessibility
+## Top People to Follow in Web Accessibility

 This is a list, in no particular order, of people to follow that contribute greatly to web accessibility and web standards.